-DTE Energy will expand its advanced metering program to provide electric customers in a section of Bloomfield Township in Michigan with new meter technology that provides more accurate information about their energy usage and a system for recognizing power outages without customer input.
+DTE Energy will expand its advanced metering program to provide electric customers on Harsen's Island with new meter technology that provides more accurate information about their energy usage and a system for recognizing power outages without customer input.

-The program incorporates technology that will allow the electric meters to be read remotely and provide a wide range of benefits to customers, as well as operational savings through increased efficiencies to DTE Energy.
+The program incorporates technology that will allow the electric meters on the island to be read remotely and provide a wide range of benefits to customers, as well as operational savings through increased efficiencies to DTE Energy.

 The program will serve as a platform to eliminate manual meter reading, provide remote monitoring of the electric distribution system and enable customers to manage their bills by tracking their consumption and demand via the DTE Energy web site.

-The installation of 2,500 meters in Bloomfield Township is an expansion of a pilot program that started last year.
-DTE Energy has completed the installation and testing of more than 10,000 electric meters and gas meter modules on Grosse Ile and has begun the installation of 2,000 meters on Harsen's Island.
+The installation on Harsen's Island is an expansion of a pilot program that started last year.
+DTE Energy has completed the installation and testing of more than 10,000 electric meters and gas meter modules on Grosse Ile.

-"Bloomfield Township is a good next step for the program because our research has shown customers there are ready to take advantage of the new technology," said Vince Dow, Detroit Edison vice president, Distribution Operations.
+"Harsen's Island is a good next step for the program because of the difficulty of accessing meters on the island," said Vince Dow, Detroit Edison vice president, Distribution Operations.
 "The program's expansion will allow us to further test the installation process and continue to prove the benefits for both our customers and the company."

 DTE Energy has nearly 4 million electric and gas meters scheduled to be read every month, although some go unread because of severe weather, dogs, locked gates or other access problems.